Interview Cooperation: THERMOS Corporation

 ・Capital: 300 million yen

-Business Description: Manufacturing and sales of household goods, mainly stainless steel vacuum flasks and vacuum insulated cooking appliances. (https://www.thermos.jp/)
+Business Overview: Manufacturing and sales of household goods, mainly stainless steel vacuum flasks and vacuum insulated cooking devices. (https://www.thermos.jp/)

 Services Utilized